Nanolx/NanoDroid/README.md

 * Stable Downloads [![Androidfilehost Link](doc/afh.png)](https://www.androidfilehost.com/?a=show&w=files&flid=150729)
 * Archived Downloads [![Androidfilehost Link](doc/afh.png)](https://www.androidfilehost.com/?w=files&flid=156387)
 * Snapshot
-  * on GNU/Linux, MacOS or BSD you can use the provided `mod.sh` script like
+  * on GNU/Linux, MacOS or *BSD clone this repository and use the provided `mod.sh` script like
     * `mod.sh zip` for the full package
     * `mod.sh microg` for the microg only package
     * `mod.sh fdroid` for the F-Droid only package